tgao09/marketAnalysis/lstm/README.md

   - builds a one-week-ahead target via a per-ticker shift on `weekly_return`
   - forward/backward fills features per ticker, scales them (StandardScaler), and stores the scaler
   - converts each ticker history into left-padded sequences with explicit masking
+  - clips extreme `target_return` values by percentile (override with `--disable-target-clipping` or adjust `--clip-target-quantiles`)
+  - optionally rebalances the sampler so long-history tickers do not dominate (`--balance-ticker-samples` / `--no-balance-ticker-samples`)
-  - trains a `StockLSTM` (see `lstm/model.py`) using Smooth L1 loss and saves model weights, scaler, metadata, and a training history CSV
+  - trains a `StockLSTM` (see `lstm/model.py`) using the selected regression loss and saves model weights, scaler, metadata, and a training history CSV with loss + directional hit rate/R2/correlation metrics
 - `lstm/forecast_lstm.py`: loads the artifacts, reconstructs masked sequences from the latest data, and generates next-week forecasts relative to the time of execution (forecast window start = run timestamp, target week = run timestamp + 7 days).
 Results are saved under `lstm/results/forecasts`.
 - `lstm/data.py`: helper utilities for masking, scaler metadata, and ticker loading.